 I don’t live in New York City, Chicago, Los Angeles, or the San Francisco Bay Area.
 Can I still volunteer with Taproot?

 Of course!
-Sign up for an account on Taproot Plus to work virtually on short-term projects or provide consultations through Virtual Office Hours.
+Sign up for an account on Taproot Plus to volunteer virtually for projects or consultation sessions.

 Can I use a Taproot Foundation project to build new skills?